SC directs ML-1 railway project to be completed in 2 years, KCR in 3 months

 Minister for Planning, Development and Special Initiatives Asad Umar, who had been summoned to present the business plan for railways to the court, said that completing the project in three months will not be possible.

-"You are saying that this can't be done [...] the project will be faced with delays while people are waiting for it [to be finished]," said the chief justice.

-"Pakistan Railways should not let its people sleep and order them to work."
+"You are saying that this can't be done [...] the project will be faced with delays while people are waiting for it [to be finished]," said the chief justice while stressing that that Pakistan Railways should not let its people sleep and "order them to work."

+"Sheikh sahib when will the ribbon be cut for the project?" the chief justice asked about the KCR project.

+"The country's financial situation is not too well at the moment.
+The real issue is that a large amount of funding is required for this project," Umar told the court in response.

 The hearing of the case pertaining to losses incurred by railways was adjourned for two months.